forkingdog/FDFullscreenPopGesture/README.md

 **AOP**, just add 2 files and **no need** for any setups, all navigation controllers will be able to use fullscreen pop gesture automatically.

-To disable this pop gesture for navigation controller:
+To disable this pop gesture of a navigation controller:

 ``` objc
 navigationController.fd_fullscreenPopGestureRecognizer.enabled = NO;
 ```

-To disable this pop gesture for a single view controller:
+To disable this pop gesture of a view controller:

 ``` objc
 viewController.fd_interactivePopDisabled = YES;
 ```

-# Install
+# Installation

 Use cocoapods